 Lee Bailey Word, M.D., Scholarship

 Dr. Lee Bailey Word, a 1930 graduate of the College of Medicine, practiced for many years in Bartlesville, Oklahoma.
 As a medical student, Dr. Word attended classes at the Old State House site of the medical school.
 Dr. and Mrs. Word’s strong interest in the College of Medicine led them, along with their son and daughter, to endow a scholarship in 1995.
 He and his wife were great favorites of the College of Medicine administration and many of the students.
 Dr. Word was the oldest and one of the most loyal alumni of the College of Medicine until his death in 1999.
 The scholarship is awarded annually on the basis of academic achievement and character as demonstrated by a spirit of volunteerism and community service.
-Meghan Strother of Mountain Home received the scholarship in 1997.
+The inaugural award was presented in 1997.

 Dr. Louis Zimmerman, Class of 1936, Memorial Scholarship